The Case

-"He came in for his neck.
-The problem was his sacrum.
-That's what the X-ray said — and the X-ray doesn't have an agenda." — Dr. Romar Rochet
+"He came in for his neck, and the primary finding was his sacrum.
+That is what the X-ray showed, and the X-ray does not have an agenda." — Dr. Romar Rochet

 What the analysis found

-Structural X-ray analysis found an anterior-inferior sacrum subluxation as the primary displacement.
-The sacrum is the foundation of the spine.
-When it shifts anteriorly and inferiorly, the lumbar spine compensates, the thoracic spine compensates, and the cervical spine — at the top of the column — absorbs the remaining structural stress.
-His neck was the last domino, not the first.
+Full-spine structural analysis found an anterior-inferior sacrum subluxation as the primary displacement.
+The sacrum is the foundation of the spine, the base every vertebra above it is built on.
+When it shifts forward and down, the lumbar spine compensates, the thoracic spine compensates to that, and the cervical spine, sitting at the very top, absorbs whatever stress is left.
+His neck was the last part of the column to feel it, not the first part to go wrong.

 The correction

-Neck pain with a sacral cause.
-The AI sacrum subluxation changed the mechanics for the entire column.
-Correcting the foundation released the compensatory stress that had accumulated at the cervical and thoracic levels.
-Both resolved through structural correction.
+A neck complaint with a sacral origin.
+The anterior-inferior sacrum subluxation changed the mechanics for the entire column.
+The aim of correcting the foundation was to release the compensatory stress that had accumulated above it, so the whole structure had a level base to reorganize around.

 What happened

-Want to understand how the AI sacrum subluxation disrupts the entire spinal column and why foundation correction changes everything above it?
+Want to understand how the anterior-inferior sacrum subluxation disrupts the whole column, and why foundation correction changes everything above it?

 Read the AI sacrum explainer →